averissimo/mass-blast/README.md

   - *query_parent*: parent directory of folders (optional) - string
   - *db_parent*: parent directory of database (optional) - string

 *notes:* '*folder*' argument can be relative to '*query_parent*'.

-all optional parameters must be set in the config.yml file
+All optional parameters must be set in the config.yml file

 ## Relation with other tools